nazaninbondarian/MachineLearning2024/Chapter 4/README.md

 # MachineLearning2024 - HomeWork 4
 Welcome to the official GitHub repository for the "Machine Learning" course for the Spring 1403 at **Khaje Nasir Toosi University of Technology (KNTU)**.
-This repository contains all the mini projects assigned throughout the course, each designed to enhance your understanding and skills in various aspects of machine learning, data analysis, and algorithm implementation.
+This project explores advanced topics in machine learning, focusing on reinforcement learning algorithms such as Q-learning and Deep Q-Network (DQN).
 ## Introduction
 This repository includes the code, datasets, and reports for the fourth mini project.
 The project involves implementing and comparing reinforcement learning algorithms in a simulated environment, specifically the Wumpus World.
 Detailed instructions and requirements for each part are provided below.